Sunday School Programs

 The mission of the Adult Education Committee is to provide adults at St. Mary's the opportunity “to extend our knowledge and deepen our faith.”
 We work to create a balance of topics dealing with Biblical teaching, Spirituality in everyday living, Episcopal tradition, and Social Justice issues.

 Each year the Adult Education Committee puts together spiritual education programs for adults.
 We strongly believe that our faith and our intellect are both essential to who we are as people of Christ and as a community of faith.
 Our adult education program begins in the fall, with special events and programs in Advent and Lent.
-Unique panels, symposiums, lectures, and one-time events continue throughout the year.
+Unique panels, symposiums, lectures, one-time events, and field trips continue throughout the year.
 We strive to cover a variety of topics from biblical studies to application of the Christian faith in our daily lives.

 Brown Bag Bible Study